Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

                 select(X, Y, (i, j, n))
 ```

 Finally, Assaf builds a solved Sudoku grid with code that should look somewhat familiar.
-For the most part, my initial AlgorithmXSolver was simply the Assaf code we just covered, organized inside an AlgorithmXSolver class.
+For the most part, my initial `AlgorithmXSolver` was simply the Assaf code we just covered, organized inside an `AlgorithmXSolver` `class`.

 ```python